NicoJanE/NET-Dev-Template-Stack/NET-Core-8/Howtos/setup.md

 ### Configure Visual Code

-This section describes how to configure Visual Studio Code running on the host to build and debug your application in Docker or Windows.
-It starts with a few instructions for setting up the VS Code ***Task.json*** and ***Launch.json*** items, then explains the build/watch and debug actions in VS Code.
+This section describes how to configure Visual Studio Code running on the host to build and debug your application in Docker or Windows by setting up the VS Code ***Task.json*** and ***Launch.json*** items.

 #### Prerequisites